dagmawibabi/ScholArxiv/README.md

 🔎 **Search Papers**: Search for papers using keywords, titles, authors and abstract.
 If no keyword is provided the app suggests random popular papers.

-⬇️ **Download and Share Papers**: Download papers for offline reading or you can share document links to others.
+⬇️ **Download and Share**: Download papers for offline reading or you can share document links to others.

 ☀️ **Themes**: There are three available themes to make browsing and discovering papers comfortable.
 Light mode, dark mode and mixed mode.

-### Contribution
+## Contribution

 You can help support the project in three ways. ✨